 Another method of support is the clustering of lots in exchange for the preservation and conservation of meaningful agricultural open spaces.
-This is what the County's current cluster subdivision ordinance is intended to do; however, the ordinance is resulting in parcels that are still too small to reasonably farm, and, by the very nature of the development, exacerbating the problem by packing housing near what may otherwise be viable agricultural operations.
+This is what the County's current cluster subdivision ordinance is intended to do.
+However, the ordinance will result in parcels that are still too small to reasonably farm, and, by the very nature of the development, exacerbate the problem by increasing housing near what may otherwise be viable agricultural operations.
 It seems for the cluster subdivision ordinance to support agricultural uses, a greater amount of land should be required to be preserved for agriculture - perhaps even in an area that is removed from the residential component of the development.